bitcoinrub/btcr/doc/translation_process.md

 **Note:** that the language translation file **must end in `.qm`** (the compiled extension), and not `.ts`.

 ### Questions and general assistance
-The btca Core translation maintainers include *Fuzzbawls and s3v3nh4cks*.
-You can find them, and others, in the [btca Discord](https://discord.btca.org).
+The btcr Core translation maintainers include *Fuzzbawls and s3v3nh4cks*.
+You can find them, and others, in the [btcr Discord](https://discord.btcr.org).

 Announcements will be posted during application pre-releases to notify translators to check for updates.